fast-af/developer-portal-starter/reusables/for-developers/_gather-your-docs.md

 - **Seller Organization Address**
 - **Seller Organization Phone Number**
 - **Seller Business/Store Name**
-  - Also need to collect legal registered business name if it’s different than their customer-facing “doing-business-as” (DBA) name
+  > You also need to collect your **legal registered business name** if it’s different than your customer-facing “doing-business-as” (DBA) name.
 - **Seller Store URL** (must use **https://**)
 - **Seller Business Country of Registration**
 - **Tax ID for the Seller’s Registered Business**